Robotic Process Automation is gaining traction

 - From a few clues provided by experts.

 And last, but not least, Natural Language Processing (NLP) and Machine Learning (ML) techniques are not competing but complementary in many business situations.
 MeaningCloud adopts the best of both Artificial Intelligence (AI) approaches to address intelligent automation for the benefit of our clients, integrated with RPA/BPM software suites.
+Learn more in this post.

 Take a look at our Text Analytics APIs and integrations.
 Give us a try!